rotheconrad/F100_Prok_Recombination/README.md

 1. Figure: genome group: Core vs total recombinant positions rarefaction curve
 1. DataTable: Gene RBM info, position info, annoation info

-See 01a_Building_Complete_Genomes_Model.txt for detailed notes/methods used to build the model with NCBI Complete genomes.
-Code referenced in these notes can be found in 00b_Complete_Genomes_Model directory.

-See 01b_Building_Simulated_Genomes_Model.txt for detailed notes/methods used to build the model with simulated genomes.
-Code referenced in these notes can be found in 00c_Simulated_Genomes_Model directory.

 ## Required dependencies

 - [FastANI](https://github.com/ParBLiSS/FastANI)